RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/network-setup.md

 (...)
 ~~~

-In there you'll spot the interface that we'd like to use to create a bridge, `enp3s0`, with DHCP being disabled and not in current use - there are no IP addresses associated to that network.
+In there you'll (hopefully) spot the interface that we'd like to use to create a bridge, `enp3s0`, with DHCP being disabled and not in current use - there are no IP addresses associated to that network.
 DHCP is configured in the environment, but as part of the installation we forced this network to be disabled via [MachineConfig](https://github.com/RHFieldProductManagement/openshift-aio/blob/main/conf/k8s/97_workers_empty_enp3s0.yaml).
 We'll make the necessary changes to this interface shortly.

-> **NOTE**: The first interface, `enp1s0 ` is used for provisioning within the environment, and `enp2s0` is being used for inter-OpenShift communication, including all of the pod networking via OpenShift SDN.
+> **NOTE**: The first interface, `enp1s0 ` is used for PXE-based provisioning within the environment (not essential for baremetal deployments, but it's what we've used here), and `enp2s0` is being used for inter-OpenShift communication, including all of the pod networking via OpenShift SDN.

 Now we can apply a new `NodeNetworkConfigurationPolicy` for our worker nodes to setup a desired state for `br1` via `enp3s0`, noting that in the `spec` we specify a `nodeSelector` to ensure that this **only** gets applied to our worker nodes; eventually allowing us to attach VM's to this bridge: